 Counseling Center counselors practice out of a personal faith in Jesus Christ that aligns with the College’s Christian mission.
 The counselors incorporate Biblical truth into their work while utilizing best practices of the mental health profession in the care and treatment of students.

 Students may request another counselor if they do not feel a connection or are uncomfortable with their initial counselor.
 The counseling team desires that you get the help you need and certainly understands that a change in clinician may be needed for the best quality of care.

 Students come to the Counseling Center for a variety of reasons.
 These range from stress management, organizational skills, and relationship problems to significant symptoms of mental disorders, most commonly depression and anxiety.
 Some students may only come once to consult on a specific problem, such as how to deal with a concern for a friend.
 Others may come regularly throughout their four years of schooling to manage recurrent symptoms of a disorder or ongoing stressors.
 Others come intermittently as problems or symptoms arise.
-Approximately one third of Grove City College students access counseling services at some point during their college years.
+Just under half of Grove City College students access counseling services at some point during their college years.

 Confidentiality is our most important and foundational ethical principle.
 No one, either inside or outside of the College, will ever receive any information about a student - including if we even know who a student is – unless the student gives prior written consent for us to do so.
 Exceptions to confidentiality are only made in situations in which a student is an imminent harm to self or others.
 It is then our ethical obligation to keep that student safe and free from harm.

 In accordance with Pennsylvania Code, records are kept for five years after the last date of service.